Sustainable through Sweden: 20 stops in Småland & Öland

 Address: Trädgårdsgatan 15-19, 387 31 Borgholm

-When I was doing research, I immediately fell in love with the Hotell Borgholm with its enchanted herb garden.
+During my research, I immediately fell in love with Hotell Borgholm and its enchanted herb garden.
 It was once a well-known dance hotel on the island, where the wildest parties were held.
-Today it is a lovingly run hotel where the owner is the head chef himself.
-He breathed new life into the hotel and restaurant three years ago with his personal touch.
-In the garden suites you can feel the history, especially when you look into the herb garden.
-In the modern, lovingly designed restaurant you keep discovering old furniture that catches your eye.
+Today, it's a lovingly run hotel, where the owner himself is the head chef.
+Three years ago, he breathed new life into the hotel and restaurant with his personal touch.
+In the garden suites, you can feel the history, especially when you look into the herb garden.
+In the modern, lovingly designed restaurant, you'll repeatedly discover old furniture that catches your eye.
 These were personally selected and reintroduced by Christofer Johansson.

-A truly special place where you notice everywhere that many stories and people have come together here over the years.
+A truly special place, where you can see everywhere that many stories and people have come together here over the years.
 From the stationery on the menu to the hand-picked herbs, we felt welcome and flattered.
-We can also recommend a short walk in the cute town of Borgholm before heading back out into nature.
+We also highly recommend a short walk through the charming town of Borgholm before heading back out into nature.

 14. Västervik

-The Tjust archipelago of Västervik is an underrated area that many have certainly never heard of.
+Västervik's Tjust archipelago is an underrated area that many have probably never heard of.
 As far as the eye can see, we were amazed by the beauty of the small islands, some inhabited and some uninhabited, and the many white swans.
-Västervik is a pearl that is worth exploring in detail so as not to miss any beautiful corner or activity.
+Västervik is a gem worth exploring in detail so you don't miss any beautiful corner or activity.

-Västervik is an archipelago town and is home to the largest port on the Swedish east coast.
-Ferries dock here and there is a lot to explore and many different places to stay.
-If you are not the typical camper, this is your city.
+Västervik is an archipelago town and home to the largest harbor on Sweden's east coast.
+Ferries dock here, and there's plenty to explore and a variety of accommodation options.
+If you're not the typical camper, this is the place for you.

-When we arrived, we were greeted with a beautiful sunset on our gorgeous balcony.
-The sunsets here have to be seen and, above all, felt.
-When dusk falls on a warm summer evening in Sweden, it is a time you want to hold on to.
+Upon our arrival, we were greeted by a beautiful sunset on our dreamy balcony.
+Sunsets here have to be seen and, above all, felt to be believed.
+When dusk falls on a balmy summer evening in Sweden, it's a time you'll want to cherish.

 15. Slottsholmen on water

-A childhood dream came true with the accommodation “Slottsholem on water” – and a BRACENET adult dream as well.
+A childhood dream came true with the "Slottsholem on Water" accommodation – and a BRACENET adult dream as well.
 The hotel is surrounded by water on the eponymous island of Slottsholmen.
 It is run by ABBA member Björn Ulvaeus and his daughter Anna Hydbom.
-But that alone does not make the hotel what it is – but what is inside it.
+But that alone doesn't make the hotel what it is – it's what it contains that makes it what it is.

-We were allowed to take a look behind the scenes and I really mean behind the scenes.
-We examined everything from the kitchen to the warehouse and the garbage room.
-The company operates sustainably here.
-The food is regional, the facade is made of recycled wood and when the garbage is separated, even the paper garbage bags are recycled.
-We have never seen that in such a large company.
+We were allowed a glimpse behind the scenes, and I mean behind the scenes.
+We inspected everything from the kitchen and warehouse to the garbage room.
+Sustainable operations are practiced here.
+The food is regional, the facade is made of recycled wood, and even the paper garbage bags are recycled during waste separation.
+We've never seen anything like this in such a large company.

-There is a double heart hidden under Slottsholmen.
-One is the storage system for solar energy from the roof, which stores all excess energy in the summer months for the winter - not only for self-sufficiency, but also for distribution.
+Beneath Slottsholmen lies a two-pronged heart.
+One is the solar energy storage system from the roof, which stores all excess energy from the summer months for the winter—not only for self-sufficiency, but also for distribution.

-The second heart is the water treatment plant, which uses seawater to produce all the water for the hotel.
-Slottsholmen is truly a pioneer in the hotel industry when it comes to sustainable business and energy production.
+The second heart is the water treatment plant, which extracts all of the hotel's water from seawater.
+Slottsholmen is truly a pioneer in the hotel industry when it comes to sustainable management and energy generation.

 A small highlight was definitely the record player with ABBA songs.
-Björn is not only the founder here - if you're lucky, you'll also meet him in person.
+Björn isn't just the founder here—if you're lucky, you might even meet him in person.

-Sea and eagle safari with Marcus Höglund.
-After a very varied breakfast at Slottsholmen on water, let Marcus Höglund pick you up directly at the jetty: idoskargardskrog.se
+Sea and Eagle Safari with Marcus Höglund.
+After a varied breakfast at Slottsholmen on Water, Marcus Höglund will pick you up right at the jetty: idoskargardskrog.se

-Marcus will pick you up with his boat and life jackets directly from the jetty to start the sea and eagle safari.
-Off you go on a journey of discovery through the more than 5000 islands: He knows the area like the back of his hand and can answer all questions about the land and the people.
-But above all, he can tell you everything about the animals on the islands and in the water.
+Marcus will pick you up directly from the jetty with his boat and life jackets to begin the Sea and Eagle Safari.
+Off you go on a journey of discovery through the more than 5,000 islands: He knows the area like the back of his hand and can answer any questions about the land and its people.
+But most importantly, he can tell you all about the animals on the islands and in the water.

-We drove to a seal island and at first thought we were unlucky and wouldn't see any.
-But Marcus's trained eye and his experience told us to wait.
-And lo and behold, after about 10 minutes the first seals blinked at us when they realized they had nothing to fear.
+We headed to a seal island and initially thought we were out of luck and wouldn't see any.
+But Marcus's trained eye and experience told us to wait.
+And lo and behold, after about 10 minutes, the first seals blinked at us, realizing they had nothing to fear.

-After the trip we drove directly to the newly opened café and restaurant Idö Skärgårdskrog owned by Markus and Katarina: https://idoskargardskrog.se/
+After the trip, we went directly to Markus and Katarina’s newly opened café and restaurant Idö Skärgårdskrog: https://idoskargardskrog.se/

-The most beautiful view of the archipelago and a short tour of the island to an old tower made the trip perfect.
-The two of them have lovingly prepared the Idö Skärgårdskrog.
-You can also take a small ferry to the restaurant and enjoy the day on the island.
+The trip was completed by what was probably the most beautiful view of the archipelago and a short tour of the island to an old tower.
+The two have lovingly restored Idö Skärgårdskrog.
+You can also reach the restaurant by small ferry and enjoy the day on the island.

-We were transported back to our childhood memories here and could only imagine what it was like to spend a summer here as a child.
-We tried 3 main courses from the menu and still reminisce about them.
-Don't forget the apple crumble dessert, we would say it is one of the best we have ever had!
+We were transported back to our childhood memories here, and we could only imagine what it was like to spend a summer here as a child.
+We tried three main courses from the menu and still reminisce about them.
+Don't forget the apple crumble dessert; we'd say it's one of the best we've ever had!

 17. Gränsö snorkeling